-For example, a one-way economy seat on American Airlines from JFK to LAX can cost $195.
-A business class seat on that same itinerary would cost $1,059, and you'd pay $1,249 for first class.
-That same flight would cost you 30,000, 52,000, and 85,000 miles for economy, business, and first class respectively.
-To get the per-mile value, you simply need to divide the USD fare by the price in miles.
+For example, a one-way economy seat on American Airlines from JFK to LAX can cost $135.
+A business class seat on that same itinerary would cost $892, and you'd pay $1,192 for first class.
+That same flight would cost you 10,000, 20,000 and 75,000 miles for economy, business and first class respectively.
+To get the per-mile value, you simply need to divide the dollar fare by the price in miles.

-As you can see from the calculations above, business and first class on American Airlines provides you with over twice the value for each mile.
+As you can see from the calculations above, business and first class on American Airlines provides a better value, with business getting you nearly four times the value for each mile.
 Therefore, you get the best bang for your buck if you save up enough miles to pay for a more luxurious cabin ticket.

 There are two credit cards that can earn airline miles for consumers — co-branded credit cards and general rewards cards.
 The first type is the easiest to understand.
 Airline co-branded credit cards award you miles for every dollar you spend, with their affiliated airline.
 Nearly every single carrier has their own credit card — American Airlines, Southwest and Delta have some of the best ones.
 When it comes to using those miles for free flights, everything we said above will apply to these credit cards.

-Travel rewards cards that earn you miles — like the Capital One Venture Rewards Credit Card and the Barclaycard Arrival Plus® World Elite Mastercard® — but they aren't tied to a specific airline.
-However, they can still get you a free flight.
-These miles are used retroactively, to pay off travel statement credit off your credit card.
-That means you would use the card to pay for the airfare, taxes included, and then use any miles you accumulate on your account to pay off those charges.
+Travel rewards cards that earn you miles — like the Capital One Venture Rewards Credit Card and the Chase Sapphire Preferred® Card — aren't tied to a specific airline.
+However, they can still get you an award flight.
+These miles are either used by redeeming them for flights through your credit card's travel portal, or they're redeemed retroactively to pay off travel purchases made on your credit card.
+That means you would use the card to pay for the airfare, taxes included and then use any miles you accumulate on your account to pay off those charges.

-With general travel rewards cards, a single mile equates to $0.01 in airfare.
+With general travel rewards cards, one mile usually equates to 1 cent in airfare.
 Therefore, to know exactly how many miles you need to pay for a ticket, you need to multiply the price of that ticket by 100.